 Paragraph 4(b) of the Policy lists non-exhaustive circumstances indicating registration and use in bad faith.

-These circumstances are non-exhaustive and other factors can also be considered in deciding about the bad faith element.
+These circumstances are non-exhaustive and other factors can also be considered.

-It is well established that bad faith under the UDRP is broadly understood to occur where a respondent takes unfair advantage of or otherwise abuses a complainant's mark (see par.
-3.1 of the WIPO Overview 3.0).
+It is well established that bad faith under the UDRP is broadly understood to occur where a respondent takes unfair advantage of or otherwise abuses a complainant's mark (see 3.1 of WIPO Overview 3.0).
 Targeting is important in establishing bad faith under the UDRP.

-The Panel finds that the Complainant provided sufficient evidence that the disputed domain name was registered and is being used in bad faith and facts of this dispute demonstrate bad faith of the Respondent.
+The Panel finds that the Complainant provided sufficient evidence that the disputed domain name was registered and is being used in bad faith based on the following: